February Birthstone – AMETHYST

 Fine amethyst was thought to be as rare and valuable as the revered big 4 of diamond, ruby, emerald, and sapphire due to the scarcity of amethyst sources.
 Back then fine amethysts were usually reserved for royalties, it was until the discovery of huge amethyst deposits in South America in the 1800s made it available abundantly for everyone and thus dropping of its value and rarity.

 This attractive purple gemstone was known as the stone of royalty, of kings and queens.
 Significant leaders of old kingdoms such as Rome, England, and France bore jewels containing amethyst as the centerpiece.
-None more so than the British monarchy who cherish amethyst so much that they have an entire collection of jewelleries of amethyst, known as The Kent Amethyst Demi-Parure.
+None more so than the British monarchy who cherish amethyst so much that they have an entire jewellery collection of amethyst, known as The Kent Amethyst Demi-Parure.
 The entire collection consists of: a necklace, a pair of hair combs, a pair of earrings, and three brooches.
-Its first owner was the mother of Queen Victoria who is also the great-great-great grandmother of the current queen of the United Kingdom Queen Elizabeth II.
+Its first owner was the mother of Queen Victoria, who is the great-great-great grandmother of the current queen of the United Kingdom Queen Elizabeth II.

 Above: The Queen Elizabeth II of United Kingdom.
 Photo credit: Tim Graham, Getty Images